 A fungus, includes S. apiospermum, S. prolificans (inflatum).

-Possibly, maybe, perhaps voriconazole, posaconazole and ravuconazole based on in vitro reports and a smattering of case reports.
 Usually resistant to amphotericin B, fluconazole, intermediate to caspofungin.
 In one series, if susceptible, about 60% of patients responded to long term voriconazole (PubMed), esp if they were infected with Scedosporium prolificans.